GraphWalker/graphwalker.github.io/content/cli/cli-online.md

 ---

-## online
+## Online

-Online testing means that a model-based testing tool connects directly to an SUT and tests it dynamically.
-GraphWalker will start as a WebSocket (default) or a HTTP REST server.
+Online testing means that a model-based testing tool connects directly to a System Under Test (SUT) and tests it dynamically.
+GraphWalker will start either as a WebSocket (default) or a HTTP REST server.

 [Read more about the difference between using GraphWalker as a RESTFUL or a WebSocket service](/content/docs/restful_vs_websocket)